-Although the MiFID II product governance regime does not apply explicitly to manufacturers and distributors that are not MiFID investment firms, in practice EEA firms must make certain requests of third country firms involved with the product creation or distribution processes.
-This is to ensure that the MiFID investment firm is able to meet its own obligations.
+The UK/EU MiFID II product governance regimes do not apply explicitly to manufacturers and distributors that are not UK/EU MiFID investment firms.
+However, in practice firms within scope of these regimes must make certain requests of third country firms (i.e, firms based outside of the UK/EU) involved with the product creation or distribution processes.
+This is to ensure that the UK/EU MiFID investment firm is able to meet its own obligations.

-The regime will bite whenever there is an EEA investment firm in the chain, even if all other parties in the chain are non-EEA firms, and the end investors are all outside of the EEA (see example scenarios below).
+The regime will bite whenever there is a UK/EU investment firm in the chain, even if all other parties in the chain are non-UK/EU firms, and the end investors are all outside of the UK/EU (see example scenarios below).